 Participants will also learn about the leadership structure within ETA and about opportunities to participate in helping everything run smoothly.
 Volunteer jobs range range from serving as studio monitors to helping with studio maintenance.

-**This workshop will be conducted via live streaming with Zoom.**
+**This workshop will be live-streamed via Zoom.
+Class time is Pacific Time.**

-Get introduced to 3D printing in this one and a half hour session.
+Get introduced to 3D printing in this 2-hour session.
 You'll get to see BARN's printers and gain an understanding of how they work and what they can make.

 You will see a computer file get readied for printing in a process called "slicing."